Ultrametric Cluster Hierarchies: I Want 'em All!: Proofs for Sections and

 \subsubsection{Structure of a Center-Based Solution}

-Before delving into how to solve center-based clustering objectives optimally in LCA-trees, we must first describe how cluster memberships are defined.
-Recall that a cluster is the set of points that are closest to a center.
-Since many of the center-to-leaf relationships are equidistant in an LCA-tree, we use the ``marking'' procedure from \cite{hierarchical_kmedian} to define a consistent notion of cluster attribution:
+We first describe how cluster memberships are defined in an LCA-tree.
+Recall that centers are placed on leaves and a cluster is the set of points which is closest to a center.
+Since many of the center-to-leaf relationships are equidistant in an LCA-tree, we use the ``marking'' procedure from \cite{hierarchical_kmedian} to define a consistent notion of cluster attribution.

 Let $\bC = [c_1, \ldots c_k]$ be $k$ arbitrarily ordered centers that correspond to distinct leaves in the LCA-tree.
 We obtain the cluster memberships $C_i = \{\ell \in T: c_i = \argmin_{c \in \mathbf{C}} d(\ell, c)\}$ by adding the centers in the given order and, for each center placed, marking the nodes in the tree from the corresponding leaf to its lowest unmarked ancestor.
-Thus, if we place center $c_i$ in a leaf node, we go up the tree and mark every node with ``$C_i$'' until we hit a previously marked node.
+Thus, if we place center $c_i$ in a leaf node, we go up the tree towards the root and mark every node with ``$C_i$'' until we hit a previously marked node.
 Leaves are then assigned to clusters by finding their lowest marked ancestor.
+An example is shown in Figure~\ref{subfig:marking_example}, where we first place a center in subtree $T_1$ and mark every node on the path from the center to the root with $C_1$.
+We then add the second center in subtree $T_2$ and mark along its path to the root until we reach an already-marked node.
+We therefore have that the leaves in $T_1 \cup T_3$ belong to cluster $C_1$ and the leaves in $T_2$ belong to cluster $C_2$.

-We will often discuss our clustering algorithms through the lens of an LCA-tree's ``most expensive unmarked node''.
-This represents the node that has the largest value among the LCA-tree's unmarked nodes.
-A key insight is that, in a $k$-center solution on an LCA-tree, this ``most expensive unmarked node'' precisely corresponds to the cost of the solution.
-That is, if $\eta$ is the most expensive unmarked node for solution $\mathbf{C}$ on LCA-tree $T$, then $\cost_{\infty}(T, \mathbf{C}) = d(\text{parent}(\eta))$.
+Put simply, \emph{if a node $\eta$ is marked, then there is a center in $T[\eta]$}.
+We note that this attribution of leaves to centers applies in both the $k$-center and the $(k, z)$-clustering settings and is independent of the algorithm used to obtain the centers.

-Notice also that the number of optimal k-clusterings in any LCA-tree is exponential in $k$.
-To see this, consider an LCA-tree where there are several leaves below an unmarked node whose parent is marked.
-Regardless of which leaf the center is placed on, the distances (and therefore the costs) to the rest of the tree are equivalent.
-Thus, if an optimal clustering had a center on one of these leaves, we could replace it with a center on any of the other leaves without any change to the solution's optimality.
-Thus, when describing optimal solutions, we consider them equivalent up to such a permutation.
-We discuss heuristics for choosing the ``best'' of the optimal solutions in Appendix \ref{app:ties_heuristic}.
+Interestingly, the number of optimal center-based clustering solutions in any LCA-tree is necessarily exponential in $k$.
+This is shown in Figure \ref{subfig:equivalent_clusterings}: the set of distances from leaves in the tree to $c_i$ does not change regardless of whether we place $c_i$ on $\ell_i$, $\ell_j$ or $\ell_k$.
+When describing optimal solutions, we consider them equivalent up to such swaps in the last layer of the tree.
+We discuss heuristics for choosing the ``best'' of these optimal solutions in Appendix \ref{app:ties_heuristic}.